oleksandr-gribov/Library/README.md

 # Library
 Final project for CSCI C-212, Introduction to Software Systems class.
 This system is designed to implement an online registrar for the library.
 Using CSV files to store and read information.
-Simulates the actions of a regular library. e.g. Checking out books, returning, outstanding fees and charges, etc. Uses a command line tool to navigate
+Simulates the actions of a regular library. e.g. checking out books, returning books, outstanding fees and charges, etc. Uses a command line tool to navigate

 # What I learned